 SCHEDULE OF CLASSES

-Below is a description of course numbers.
-Please select courses that meet your current academic standing.
+COURSE DESCRIPTIONSBelow is a description of the UCLA course numbering system.
+Please select courses that best meet your current academic standing.

 - 1-99: Lower division courses designed for undergraduate freshmen and sophomores